kld1997/CS3398_JavaChess_GroupProject/README.md

 * Tech 3 - version 3.0

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+Describe how to install / setup your local environment / add link to demo version.

 ## Code Examples
 Show examples of usage: